EMH333/esbuild-svelte/README.md

 ## Advanced

 If it is desired to change Svelte compiler options, simply import `esbuild-svelte/configurable` instead of `esbuild-svelte` and call it as a function.
-For example, to enable dev mode in Svelte instead of `require('esbuild-svelte')`, use `require('esbuild-svelte/configurable')({dev: true})`.
-This API may change in the future
+For example, to enable dev mode in Svelte instead of `require('esbuild-svelte')`, use `require('esbuild-svelte/configurable')({compileOptions: {dev: true}})`. `compileOptions` represents Svelte compile options.
+More properties will be added to support preprocessing in the future.

 ## TODO
 - Figure out CSS support